An introduction to Indian Head Massage by Maggi Morrison

 Indian Head Massage began as a personal therapy within the family.
 In the past, and even in present day India the life style is simple, with few home entertainments.
 There is also a prevalent culture of “hands on” caring for others.
 Most Indian women and girls have long hair, and the brushing and general looking after of the hair was usually a Mother/Daughter activity.
 The gentle brushing of the hair can be very relaxing, and the massage evolved as a part of this daily routine.
 The gentle massage of the scalp and neck is something we often do ourselves when we come home stressed, or feel we are starting a headache

-The massage as it is practiced today works on the Head, Neck, Shoulders and Upper Back.
+The massage as it is practised today works on the Head, Neck, Shoulders and Upper Back.
 The Face and the Rims of the Ears are also treated.

 The benefits of the massage are many and varied.
 Firstly, tension in the scalp, neck and shoulders are released.
 This brings a sense of relaxation and well-being.
 Secondly, the massage has evolved over the years to include several techniques, and it includes elements from Swedish massage and Shiatsu, which are extremely beneficial.
 The technique also assists with lymph drainage of the head and neck.